Substance P

-Substance P (SP) is an undecapeptide (a peptide composed of a chain of 11 amino acid residues) and a type of neuropeptide, belonging to the tachykinin family of neuropeptides.
-It acts as a neurotransmitter and a neuromodulator.
+Substance P (SP) is a neuropeptide, belonging to the tachykinin family of neuropeptides that acts as a neurotransmitter and a neuromodulator.
 Substance P and the closely related neurokinin A (NKA) are produced from a polyprotein precursor after alternative splicing of the preprotachykinin A gene.
-The deduced amino acid sequence of substance P is as follows:
+It is an undecapeptide (a peptide composed of a chain of 11 amino acid residues) and has the following sequence: